 Maria had come over to our trullo with her pasta board (a portable wooden board that covers a table or bench for making pasta) and a huge bag of flour, Semola di Grano Duro, which she used to make the pasta, pizza bases, and bread dough.
-But more on those in another post!
+More on the pizza making in another post.

 We’re really talking about simplicity here.
 Farina e agua.
 Flour and water.
 Measured by eye, and kneaded with love and plenty of elbow grease.
 “No sale (salt)?”
 I enquire.
 “No,” she says.
 “No l’uovo (eggs)?”
 I persist.
 “No,” she replies.
 “No l’olio di oliva (olive oil)?”
 I insist.
 She stops rolling the dough.
 “No. Nothing else.
 Farina e agua.”

 After about ten minutes of vigorous kneading the dough is perfect.
 Maria cuts a piece off and rolls it into a snake-like rope and then chops off a piece with a small knife.
 At first I can’t make out what she’s doing because she’s so quick.
 It looks like she’s simply cutting a small length of pasta and throwing a prefect piece of orrichetti into the pile.

 After Maria demonstrates the technique at a slower rate a few more times, I take my turn at the pasta board.
 It takes me a few minutes to get the hang of it.
 By the time I’m proficient I’m still making them at a quarter of the speed of Maria.
 She’s a pasta machine in a pair of jeans.

 Once the board is covered in cute perfectly-formed orrichetti, Maria asks me “How do you make sugo al pomodoro?”
 “Oilo di olivia, cepolla, aglio, peperoncino, pomodori pelati, doppio concentrato di pomodoro e bassilico,” I reply.
 Olive oil, onion, garlic, chili, peeled tomatoes, tomato concentrate, and basil.

-“Sugo al pomodoro, ci?” she repeats, as she heads to the kitchen.
-“Ci” I reply.
+“Sugo al pomodoro, sì?” she repeats, as she heads to the kitchen.
+“Sì,” I reply.
 She upturns her bottle of home-made olive oil into a saucepan on super high heat.
 She cuts and adds a couple of thick quarters of Cipolla di Tropea, the famous red onion native to the Tropea area of Calabria.